We Would Like To Introduce The Kadoo Team

-Four years later he returned to the beach suburb of Maroubra and he replaced his ‘swag’ for a surfboard.
+Four years later he returned to the beachside suburb of Maroubra and replaced his ‘swag’ for a surfboard.
 As he grew older, he began travelling up and down the coast surfing the beaches from Bondi to Wollongong.
 He was an adamant Rugby & Rugby League player and it was here that he came into contact with many Aboriginal players that soon became his good friends.

 In 1989, age twenty, he was graded with the NRL’s Eastern Suburbs Roosters (Sydney Roosters) and worked in an array for jobs from Hotel Management to Gym Instructing, Building Project Manager & leasing commercial Real Estate.

 Being a keen student of history, especially of Australia and the Pacific, he moved to the Kingdom of Tonga for six months where he discovered his calling.
 It was his interest in human history and his love of the Polynesian people that brought him to complete his first novel, set in Tonga, “Lords of the Pacific” in 2008.